tsx-cloud/moria-docker-arm/README.md

 *Note: currently there is a bug that prevents `./server/Moria/Saved/Config/Status.json` from updating.
 Once fixed, the below will no longer be necessary, since the invite code will be able to be looked up in that file*

-The invite code for the game are printed by the dedicated server to a separate Windows console window which is not available in the docker container running without X. Because of this, to bootstrap the session a Windows machine with the dedicated server will be required to get the invite seed from.
+The invite *code* for the game are printed by the dedicated server to a separate Windows console window which is not available in the docker container running without X. Because of this, to bootstrap the session a Windows machine with the dedicated server will be required to get the invite *seed* from.

+*Note: invite code and in invite seed are different things.
+You use invite code in game to join, and invite seed is a value corresponding to the invite code from `InviteSeed.cfg`*

-For this you are going to need a windows PC with steam.
-Run the Dedicated Server there as per [official instructions](https://www.returntomoria.com/news-updates/dedicated-server).
+1. On a windows PC with steam, Run the Dedicated Server there as per [official instructions](https://www.returntomoria.com/news-updates/dedicated-server).
 Once your server is running you will see a console window with the invite code.
+(Usually starts with `D-`).
+Copy it, this is what you will be using for joining the game, once you copy the invite seed to your docker container.

-Type `exit` and press enter.
+2. Still on windows PC, type `exit` in the console and press enter.
+Wait for the Dedicated Server to shut down

-Next, find the folder with the dedicated server executable on your PC.
+3. Still on windows PC, find the folder with the dedicated server executable on your PC.
 You can do it from your steam client, by right-clicking on the dedicated server and selecting "Manage > Browse Local Files" from the menu.
 Go to `Moria/Saved/Config` subfolder and look for the `InviteSeed.cfg` file.
-Open the file in editor of your choice and copy the value from it.
+Open the file in editor of your choice and copy the invite seed value from it.
+It's a single line value, usually starting with `0`.

-On your dedicated server, stop the server, create file named `./server/Moria/Saved/Config/InviteSeed.cfg` and put the copied value there and a new line.
-Save and start the server.
-Now you should be able to use the invite code to join.
+4. On your dedicated server running in a docker container, stop the server (`docker compose down`), create file named `./server/Moria/Saved/Config/InviteSeed.cfg` (if not already there) and put the copied invite seed value there and a new line in the end.
+The file should consist of a single line with the invite seed, with a newline at the end.
+Save the file and start the container (`docker compose up -d`).
+Now you should be able to use the invite code from step 1 to join.

 ## About this docker image